FlaviaTG/BioPopWork/README.md

 ```
 vcftools --vcf newH-genolike1-greenjay_AUTOSOMES.NOmissing.recode.vcf --window-pi-step 10bp --out Pi10bp
 ```
-### Calculate ts/tv transition & transversion
+### Calculate ts/tv
-With the ts/tv calculation we could see if the genotype went well.
-Do it for a database 100% complate without missing data
+With the ts/tv ratio, you can compare substitutions overall between populations, or you could see if the genotype went well if the organism ratio is already known.
+Calculated with a database 100% complete without missing data
 ```
 vcftools --vcf newH-genolike1-greenjay_AUTOSOMES.NOmissing.recode.vcf --TsTv-summary --out TSTV-AUTOSOMES.NOmissing
 ```
 ### Prune SNPs every 10,000kb
-For some analyses is important to select putative unlinked variants.
-PCA, scan for selection and ancestry proportion analyses needs preferencially a non-linked SNPs data base.
+For some analyses, you will need to select putative unlinked variants.
+PCA, scan for selection, and ancestry proportion analyses need a non-linked SNPs database.
 ```
 vcftools --vcf newH-genolike1-greenjay_AUTOSOMES.NOmissing.recode.vcf --thin 10000 --recode --recode-INFO-all --out newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN
 ```
-From the vcf file and with the apropiate variant filter it is possible to create many formats for downstream analysis.
+It is possible to create many formats for downstream analysis from the vcf file and with the appropriate variant filter.
 ### Create plink format for admixture program and others
 ```
 vcftools --vcf newH-genolike2-greenjay_ZW-test.NOmissing.THIN.recode.vcf --plink
 ```
 ### Creat formats for BayPass
-This program needs a very special database format.
-We are going to use several steps to get into that format.
-We need to make population counts per allele and then merge both alleles.
-First you need to create the .GESTE file for BayPass.
-It is the same as for the Bayescan.
+This program needs a specific database format.
+We are going to use some simple steps to get into that format.
+First, you need to create the .GESTE file.
+It is the same as for the BayeScan.
+It does population counts per allele, and then we will join both alleles in the same file with all populations.
-We are going to use PGDspider program to format the vcf file to bayescan format.
-For that we need to create a .spid file for the vcf format to input into the program.
-Create the .spid file with PGDSpider2-cli, by giving all the arguments without the -spid file.
-This will results in a spid file template that needs to be edited by answering the questions for the format in the generate file `template_VCF_GESTE_BAYE_SCAN.spid`.
+We will use the PGDspider program to format the vcf file to GESTE format.
+For that, we need to create a .spid file for the vcf format to input into the program.
+Create the .spid by giving all the arguments without the -spid file.
+The resulted .spid file template needs to be edited by answering questions related to the formats.
+See file `template_VCF_GESTE_BAYE_SCAN.spid`.
 ```
 PGDSpider2-cli -inputfile newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN.recode.vcf -inputformat VCF -outputfile newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN.GESTE -outputformat GESTE_BAYE_SCAN
 ```